 First up are stability running shoes.
 If you think you might have hip pain from IT band issues, try these shoes first.
-They help correct overpronation which can lead to IT band inflammation.
-Stability shoes also offer excellent support and still provide plenty of cushioning.
+They help correct overpronation, which can lead to IT band inflammation.
+Stability shoes offer excellent support and still provide plenty of cushioning.

 Best Overall Stability Shoe

 Another huge plus is the size of the toe box.
-Your toes don’t feel cramped, offering lots of room while you run.
+Your toes are given ample room while you run.
 This works to provide an overall fit that is just right.

-The lightweight mesh upper keeps your feet cool while you run.
+The lightweight mesh upper keeps your feet cool.
 And yet there is still plenty of support throughout.
 We found this to help exponentially in reducing hip pain.

-It works to give you responsive rebound with supreme stability.
-If your knees typically begin to weaken after a long run, the GTS 20 will work to keep you stabilized.
+It works to give you a responsive rebound with supreme stability.
+If your knees typically begin to weaken after a long run, the GTS 22 will work to keep you stabilized.

 - Lightweight mesh upper